tuomaseerola/onset/readme.md

 2. The envelope of the filtered signal is then extracted and subjected to low-pass filtering and half-wave rectification before applying peak-picking.

 3. Peak-picking algorithm had three parameters to determine (1) _the local contrast threshold value_, (2) _normalised amplitude threshold value_, and (3) _threshold value for the minimum difference between peak values_.
+This includes temporally precise estimation of the peak time using quadratic interpolation.

+## Implementation and Accuracy

-4. The optimal values of these parameters were defined for each instrument using a 1-minute sample of manually annotated onsets against
+The optimal values for the four parameters were defined for each instrument using a 1-minute sample of manually annotated onsets and customised for each main instrument types (sitar, guitar, etc.).
+This customisation lead to accuracies (F scores) of 73 to 87.

-## Accuracy

-In the manually annotated materials, the accuracy of the onset detection ranges from 73 to 87 (F).

 ## Code
-code folder contains the following files:
+Code folder contains the following files:

 * `contents.m` is script which allows to replicate the onset extraction accuracy analyses (F-measure) for a handful of files (sarod, sitar, and guitar) which contained manully annotated ground-truth data (onsets).
 The output is written to `Accuracy.csv`.